 Centogene B.V. is a Dutch private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) that was incorporated for the purpose of making this offering.
 Upon the incorporation of Centogene B.V., Prof. Arndt Rolfs, our CEO, became the sole director and the sole shareholder of Centogene B.V., holding one common share in the capital of Centogene B.V., the nominal value of which (in the amount of €0.12) has not been paid up.
 Centogene B.V. has no assets, liabilities or contingent liabilities and will have no assets, liabilities or contingent liabilities until the completion of our corporate reorganization.
-As part of the corporate reorganization, all of the interests in Centogene AG will be exchanged for new common shares of Centogene B.V. to be issued to the existing security holders of Centogene AG in the course of such exchange, and as a result, Centogene AG will become a wholly owned subsidiary of Centogene B.V., while the current security holders of Centogene AG will become the shareholders of Centogene B.V.
-In connection with such exchange, the common shares in Centogene B.V. held by Prof. Rolfs will either be cancelled (ingetrokken) or subtracted from the number of new common shares issuable by Centogene B.V. in exchange for the equity interests held by Prof. Rolfs in Centogene AG, in which latter case Prof. Rolfs will pay up the nominal value of such single common share (in the amount of €0.12) in cash.
+As part of the corporate reorganization, a reallocation of the shares of Centogene AG will occur, and as a result of such reallocation, each holder of Series A preferred shares of Centogene AG will receive additional existing common shares in Centogene AG from the holders of common shares in Centogene AG, pursuant to and consistent with the liquidation preference arrangements included in the Shareholders Agreement (as defined in "Certain Relationships and Related Party Transactions- Investment and Shareholders Agreement").
+Immediately after such reallocation, all of the interests in Centogene AG will be exchanged for new common shares of Centogene AG will become a wholly owned subsidiary of Centogene B.V., while the current shareholders of Centogene AG will become the shareholders of Centogene B.V.
+In connection with such exchange, the common share in Centogene B.V. held by Prof. Rolfs will be cancelled (ingetrokken).
 Subsequently, Centogene B.V. will convert into a Dutch public company (naamloze vennootschap) and change its name to Centogene N.V.
 Therefore, investors in this offering will only acquire, and this prospectus only describes the offering of, common shares of Centogene N.V.
 We refer to the reorganization described above as our "corporate reorganization."